mzazon/awesome-cloud-projects/aws/containerized-web-apps-apprunner/containerized-web-apps-apprunner.md

 The CloudWatch monitoring configuration provides comprehensive observability with custom metrics, alarms, and centralized logging.
 This enables proactive issue detection and performance optimization, essential for production workloads.
 The health check configuration ensures that App Runner can automatically detect and replace unhealthy instances, maintaining application availability even during failures.

 Key architectural decisions include using private subnets for the RDS database to ensure network isolation, implementing IAM roles with least-privilege access, and enabling encryption at rest for both database and application layers.
 These choices balance security requirements with operational simplicity, demonstrating how AWS services can provide enterprise-grade security without increasing complexity.
+The recipe also demonstrates the proper separation of access roles (for ECR) and instance roles (for runtime permissions) in App Runner architecture.

 > **Tip**: Consider implementing [AWS X-Ray](https://docs.aws.amazon.com/xray/latest/devguide/) for distributed tracing to gain deeper insights into application performance and identify bottlenecks across your serverless architecture.